 Although taco meat is typically cooked on the stovetop, another way it can be cooked is in the slow cooker.
 The biggest benefit of crock pot taco meat is the ability to start it and walk away.
 The raw ground beef will turn into delicious taco meat that can then be used in multiple ways.

 The cooking time is longer than the stovetop option; however, when you have other things that need to be done, cooking taco meat in the slow cooker is a great easy dinner option for busy nights and taco Tuesday.
+If you are looking for a plain ground beef recipe, try my slow cooker ground beef.

 - Ground Beef: Choosing lean ground beef will result in less grease content, but any kind of ground beef will do.
 You may need to use a paper towel to soak up some of the grease before serving.